 Next, you should fill in the General tab.
-It allows to change supplier, set a PO status, choose manager, specify a reference and estimated time of arrival, choose store view and warehouse for receiving, and add comments (both public and private).
+It allows admin to change the supplier, set a PO status, select a PO type (purchase order, dropshipping, or consignment), choose manager, and add a PO and supplier reference.

-Now, let’s explore the structure of the Products in transit grid.
-It consists of 7 columns: ID, SKU, Product, Qty Expected, Estimated Time of Arrival, Related PO, and Stock Details.
+Now, let’s explore the structure of the Products in Transit grid.
+It consists of 7 columns: ID, SKU, Product, Qty to receive, Estimated Time of Arrival, Related PO, and Stock Details.
 You can apply filters to find certain products.
-Besides, it is possible to display products in ascending or descending order according to each column except Stock Details.
+Besides, it is possible to display products in ascending or descending order in each column except Stock Details.

 The Supply Needs grid is more complex.
-It consists of 15 columns: Image, SKU, Product, Enabled, Qty for Backorders, Qty for Low Stock, Qty to Receive, Suggested Qty to Order, Status, Qty to Order, Stock Details, Sales History, Avg Sales Per Week, Run Out (days), and Suppliers.
+It consists of 16 columns: Image, SKU, Product, Enabled, Qty for Backorders, Qty for Low Stock, Qty to Receive, Suggested Qty to Order, Status, Qty to Order, Stock Details, Sales History, Avg Sales Per Week, Run Out (days), Supply + shipping delay, and Suppliers.
 You can apply filters and change the current order of products.

-Next important element of the Boost my Shop is the Suppliers grid.
-It consists of 8 columns:
+Another important element of the Boost my Shop extension is the Suppliers grid.
+It consists of 11 columns:

 - ID – each supplier gets one;

-- Code – there is also a code;
+- Code – there is also a unique code;

 - Supplier – here, you can see a supplier name;